-I’ve already mentioned one of the better aspects of the job–watching as many movies as you wanted all day–and as anyone that follows me on here knows, I like movies: talking about them, writing about them, reading about them, watching them, all of it.
-Such a complex art form that spans so many genres over such a great breadth of time that address the panoply of human emotions and address the human experience itself–what’s not to love?
+I’ve already mentioned one of the better aspects of the job–watching as many movies as you wanted all day–and as anyone that follows me on here knows, me like movies: talking about them, writing about them, reading about them, watching them, all of it.
+It’s such a complex art form that spans so many genres over such a great breadth of time that address the panoply of human emotions and address the human experience itself.
+What’s not to love?

-But there were so many other incredible things about it.
-It was genteel work, for starters: most people that came in were happy to be there because they were looking forward to picking out a movie to watch and enjoy.
+But there were so many other incredible things about the job.
+It was genteel work, for starters: most people that came in were happy to be there because they were looking forward to picking out a movie to watch and enjoy that day.
 Customers would mostly be friendly and even ask you for recommendations or just talk to you for a while about films.

 With my last paycheck and with the store closing and selling off their stock, I spent it all on videos from the store.
-At one time, I owned every Woody Allen movie up to that date, along with all of my favorite 90’s movies, sci-fi classics, and odd art films.
+At one time, I owned every Woody Allen movie up to that date, along with all of my favorite 90’s movies, sci-fi classics, and odd art films that I discovered while working there.
 I still have a few floating around with the NJ Video stickers and barcodes still stuck to them, somewhere in the stacks of my past that are gathering dust in the basement, probably alongside that case of unproduced and unpublished work.

 Now nobody needs to do any of that; they can flip on their TV and in just a few short clicks watch anything they could ever possibly want without having to get up from the couch, much less leave the house.
 Nobody becomes acquainted with familiar faces or goes through the ritual of social protocol in these shared spaces.
 And that’s too bad: there was something about the shared experience of these other spaces, these heterotopias, of the culture of video stores whose essence is now lost forever in America’s increasingly hazy past.

-Progress marches on but we lose the little things along the way that made the past special and different from now.
-Everything is flat and slick and fast.
-But clunky VHS tapes, rows and rows of box art, and walking through aisles of movies just to find the right one for that night wasn’t just a format–it was an experience.
+Progress inextricably marches on, of course, but we lose the little things along the way that made the past special and different from the present.
+Everything is flat and slick and fast nowadays.
+But clunky VHS tapes, rows and rows of box art, and walking through aisles of movies just to find the right one for that night wasn’t just a format-–it was an experience.
 A shared cultural experience.
 And it’s one that I yearn for as much as I yearn for the past–not a specific biographical past but an experiential one that disappeared long before I realized how much I would miss it one day.